collapsed-stacks/startups/questions/767/how-can-one-inexpensively-assess-an-idea-s-potential.md

 - posted by: [JezC](https://stackexchange.com/users/87431/jezc) on 2014-09-21
 - score: 8

-<p>Cheapest method - depends on the audience.
+Cheapest method - depends on the audience.
 If it is a mass market product, then use the Mechanical Turk.
 Put up ads saying you want to talk to people about their recent experience of (whatever it is you solve).
 Then ask them behavioural questions (why did you look to solve this problem, how often have you tried to solve this problem, what does it cost you to get this problem solved, etc).
-Don't ask forward facing questions - they're misleading (i.e. don't ask whether they will buy it, how much they'd be prepared to pay, or any other speculation about they might behave in a future context). </p>
+Don't ask forward facing questions - they're misleading (i.e. don't ask whether they will buy it, how much they'd be prepared to pay, or any other speculation about they might behave in a future context).

-<p>If it is a specialised product, then find the people most likely to be buying, and ask them, over the phone.
-Same thing - historical questions.</p>
+If it is a specialised product, then find the people most likely to be buying, and ask them, over the phone.
+Same thing - historical questions.

-<p>If people keep telling you that they haven't solved the problem recently, or that the value is low, you either need to change who you're asking (there may be a group for whom this is an important problem worth time and money), or it may be a dead duck (just not important enough to pay to solve, for anyone).</p>
+If people keep telling you that they haven't solved the problem recently, or that the value is low, you either need to change who you're asking (there may be a group for whom this is an important problem worth time and money), or it may be a dead duck (just not important enough to pay to solve, for anyone).

-<p>This is part of Lean Startup.
+This is part of Lean Startup.
 It's called "Customer Development".
 It tells you how you find your buyer, what excites the buyer, and how much you can charge... when done well.
 Or it tells you that you can't find buyers, won't make many sales, and won't make much money...
-Which is pretty useful to know before you spend time and money on making it.</p>
+Which is pretty useful to know before you spend time and money on making it.

-<p>Done badly, it tells you where you need some self improvement before becoming an entrepreneur ;)</p>
+Done badly, it tells you where you need some self improvement before becoming an entrepreneur ;)

 ## Answer 847